EC7495/Jarvis/README.md

 - Commenting on and liking posts with a randomly selected hashtag.
 - Commenting on and liking posts from the explore page.
-- Liking posts from users that you follow.
+- Liking posts from users that you follow
   (selection of hashtags and comments are provided by the user.)

 Jarvis can also be easily reprogrammed to perform other tasks on your account.